oliverjam/learn-password-security/README.md

   .genSalt(10)
   .then(salt => bcrypt.hash(password, salt))
   .then(hash => console.log(hash));
+// "$2a$10$MFOIdSobXg.x3ZUfrB2VX.C49DYocYGtBQVJ78ZsC2YwgrALIn1oC"
+// hash contains a few different chunks of info separated by $ or .
 ```

+BCrypt automatically stores the salt as part of the hash, so you don't need to implement that part yourself.
+You can store the hash that `bcrypt.createHash()` gives you as is.

 - Run `npm install bcryptjs` to install the library
 - Use `bcrypt.genSalt()` and `bcrypt.hash()` to hash your password before saving to the DB in `signUp.js`